John Russell Scott: Personal life

 In 1908 Scott married Olga Briggs.
 The couple had two sons and two daughters, and lived in Wilmslow, Cheshire.
 Of their children, the best known was their elder son, Laurence Prestwich Scott (1909–1983), who served as managing director of the publishing company from September 1947 to October 1967 and as its chairman from April 1949 to November 1973.
 When Guardian Newspapers Limited (GNL) was established in 1967, he became its chairman.

 Death

 Scott died in Manchester on 5 April 1949, aged 69.
 He had asked that, on his death, little should be said of him, that he had been "only a businessman" and had "done nothing".
 The New York Times wrote that "he kept the Guardian's purpose high, its vision clear, its spirit strong and fresh".
-His obituary in the Guardian praised his modesty and "wise business management", crediting him with safeguarding the paper's independence through the trust structure that still underpins the Guardian's ownership.
+His obituary in The Guardian praised his modesty and "wise business management", crediting him with safeguarding the paper's independence through the trust structure that still underpins The Guardians ownership.